5 Best Powerlifting Shoes in 2023

 When choosing a powerlifting shoe, the heel height is an essential consideration because it can impact your ankle's mobility and stability during lifts.
 Regarding heel height, keep the following in mind.

 • Consider how flexible and mobile your ankles are.
-Shoes with heels might assist you to achieve a deeper squat stance by enhancing ankle mobility.
+Shoes with heels might assist you in achieving a deeper squat stance by enhancing ankle mobility.
 A heeled shoe could be a smart choice if your ankle flexibility is limited.

 • Stability: Choose a shoe that offers the best stability possible during lifts.
 For certain lifters, a heeled shoe may be more stable, whilst, for others, a flat-sole shoe may offer superior stability.

 • Comfort: While choosing a heel height, take into account your level of personal comfort.
-While some lifters might favor flat-soled shoes, others could find heels to be more comfortable.
+While some lifters might favour flat-soled shoes, others could find heels to be more comfortable.

 3. Fit